JacobGerber17/spellbook/README.md

 * Add a form to the page
 * Add a text input to the form.
 * When form is submittted, update the heading with the text typed in the input

+## Super Mega Bonus Credit 2

+* Make sure it works when you hit enter on the keyboard, not just when you click the button